kostaslazaros/binaryiosyscall/README.md

 # binaryiosyscall

-A project for managing binary files using system calls i
+A project for managing binary files using system calls

 Created by _Nefeli Stefanatou_ & _Konstantinos Lazaros_